GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Experiment

 \subsubsection{Outgroup Session}

-The three outgroup participants convened for a single structured discussion session.
-After individually drafting preliminary action plans, the group engaged in open brainstorming (20 min), followed by a perspective-taking exercise in which they were explicitly asked to consider the Japanese students' viewpoint (10 min), before consolidating a collective action plan (10 min).
-This exercise was included to ensure that the discussion data used to ground GroupEnvoy reflected not only the outgroup's own perspectives but also their active engagement with the ingroup's viewpoint.
-Three types of data were extracted from this session (persona information, action plan, and discussion logs) and compiled into GroupEnvoy's system prompt (see Section~\ref{sec:implementation}).
-The outgroup action plan followed the same format as the ingroup's, using a 140--160 character \textit{measures} section.\footnote{Chinese characters convey substantially more information per character than Japanese, so fewer characters were required to express comparable content.}
+The three outgroup participants convened for a structured discussion session.
+After individually drafting preliminary action plans (10min), one participant was designated as facilitator.
+The discussion proceeded through three stages: open brainstorming (20 min), a perspective-taking activity in which they were asked to adopt Japanese students' perspectives (10 min), and consolidation of a collective action plan (10 min).
+The perspective-taking activity ensured that the grounding data reflected not only outgroup perspectives but also the outgroup engagement with ingroup perspectives.
+Three types of data were extracted from this session (persona information, action plan, and discussion transcripts) and compiled into GroupEnvoy's system prompt (Section~\ref{sec:implementation}).
+The outgroup action plan used the same two-part structure as the ingroup's, with the \textit{measures} section set at 140--160 characters.\footnote{Chinese characters convey substantially more information per character than Japanese, so fewer characters were required to express comparable content.}